 Not strictly just for China, we love to keep all our important travel information in one place – from hotel bookings, through to train reservations and airline tickets.
 And that’s where Tripit comes in super handy.
 This nifty little app automatically pulls in your bookings and reference numbers from email confirmations and then puts it all together in one trip itinerary.

-If you like to be organised, it’s a no brainer.
+If you like to be organised, and want to create the perfect China itinerary it’s a no brainer.

 The best accommodation app for China